Tongue thrust: Effects

 Speech may be affected by a tongue thrust swallowing pattern.
 Sounds such as //s//, //z//, //t//, //d//, //n//, and //l// are produced by placing the tongue on the upper alveolar ridge, and therefore a tongue thrust may distort these sounds.
 However, evidence on the link between tongue thrusting and misarticulation of /s/ and /z/ sounds, also known as sigmatism or lisping, is controversial.
 A study by Fletcher et al. (1961) reported that two-thirds of children between 6 and 18 years with tongue thrusting showed sigmatism.
 On the other hand, there are other studies that found no significant difference between children with or without atypical swallowing in lisping.

 Chewing and swallowing with dysfunctional muscle patterning (as in a tongue thrust) is not as effective as a normal chewing and swallowing motion.

 Treatment

 Appliance therapy, and myofunctional therapeutic exercises are among the treatment options for tongue thrusting:

 Management of non-nutritive sucking habits such as thumb-sucking as well as mouth breathing may correct tongue thrusting.

 Tongue cribs and functional appliances can correct tongue thrusting by leading to a more posteriorly position of the tongue.
 Tongue spurs are also effective options in the treatment of tongue thrust which work by triggering pain when the tongue is positioned forward.
 Appliance therapy is most effective when used during growth and requires up to 6 months to resolve tongue thrusting and anterior open bite.

 Myofunctional therapeutic exercises work by increasing the individual's awareness about the positioning of their tongue and aim to correct its positioning.

-Overall, it is important to note that there is no good quality evidence in the literature regarding tongue thrusting.
+Overall, there is no good quality evidence in the literature regarding tongue thrusting.